Can You Claim Compensation As a Passenger In a Vehicle Accident? Yes…

 Millions of Americans rent vehicles each year to provide temporary transportation for business or vacation trips or when their primary vehicle is in the shop.
 Unfortunately, a number of these drivers will get into accidents while renting a vehicle.
 Understanding how insurance coverage for rented vehicles such as SUVs, pickup trucks, motorcycles, sedans, vans, and buses works and your responsibility when accidents involving rented vehicles occur, will make these unfortunate accidents less stressful.

-Check Your Insurance Cover
+Check Your Insurance Coverage:

 Rental companies will usually ask you for your insurance card if you do not take their auto insurance coverage in order to confirm that you’re covered.
 Talk to your insurance agent about rental coverage before renting a vehicle.
 Your coverage is a lot cheaper than the coverage the rental company may provide.